(Photo: Department of Home Affairs website)

 Show proof your child is studying fulltime and financially dependent upon you.
-For example, paying their study fees, travel costs, clothing etc. If they live with you provide copies of their bank statements or ATO documents with your address.
+For example, paying their study fees, living and travel costs, clothing etc. If they live with you provide copies of their bank statements or ATO documents with your address.

 New Zealand Police check

 Request a New Zealand criminal conviction history for each visa applicant aged 16 or older.
 The Department of Home Affairs may ask for one even if the applicant has resided in Australia for more than 10 years.
 Tick the box at step 3 of the form – Full record of convictions – to request your full record.
 There is no fee, it remains valid for six months, and takes 1-3 months to be processed.

 Australian National Police Check

 Request an Australian National Police Check for each visa applicant, over the age of 16, who has resided in Australia more than 12 months or more within the last 10 years.
 You do not need to provide finger prints.
 The fee is $42, usually takes 15 working days to be processed and is valid for 12 months.
 When completing the form, in: